mrdoggopat/k8s-hpa-sandbox-session/README.md

   query: avg:kubernetes.pods.running{*}
 ```

+Note that the query above was obtained from the metric explorer.
+Go to the metrics explorer in your sandbox account, type in kubernetes.pods.running and click on </>.

 After deploying these manifests and waiting for a short moment, run to confirm that they are deployed successfully:

 Run: